Approximately 90% of thyroid cancers present with a thyroid lump.

 This note focuses on the evaluation of unexplained thyroid lumps.

-Patients presenting with unexplained thyroid lumps should receive urgent referral to a thyroid surgeon or endocrinologist.
+Patients presenting with unexplained thyroid lumps should receive urgent referral on a suspected cancer pathway.

 Patients with signs of tracheal compression such as stridor should be admitted to hospital for urgent review.

 Thyroid lumps should be investigated with clinical examination, ultrasound scan +/- fine needle aspiration cytology (FNAC).

 All patients should have a full clinical review including a medical history (carefully evaluating family history and any exposure to carcinogens).
 This is followed by a clinical examination looking for signs of thyroid hormone imbalance and lymphadenopathy as well as evaluating the nodule itself.